 Letters of support from project partners describing the roles and responsibilities of each partner

-If your organization has a Negotiated Indirect Cost Rate Agreement (NICRA) and includes NICRA charges in the budget, include your latest NICRA as a PDF file.
+If the applicant organization has a Negotiated Indirect Cost Rate Agreement (NICRA) and includes NICRA charges in the budget, the latest NICRA should be included as a PDF file.

 Official permission letters, if required for program activities.